aidos-lab/dect/README.md

 ## Usage

-For a demonstrastration of our new ECT computation, we provide the `notebooks/01_example_usage.ipynb` file and the code therein provides an intuitive example with explanation.
+For a demonstration of our new ECT computation, we provide the `notebooks/01_example_usage.ipynb` file and the code therein provides an intuitive example with explanation.
 The code is provided on an as-is basis; see [LICENSE.md](https://github.com/aidos-lab/dect/blob/main/LICENSE.md) for more